Gorilla-Lab-SCUT/SkeletonBridgeRecon/Volume_refinement/README.md

 bash scripts/base_mesh.sh
 ```

-* We apply marchinge cubes and conduct mesh simplication, used in this paper [Occupancy Networks - Learning 3D Reconstruction in Function Space](https://github.com/autonomousvision/occupancy_networks/tree/master/external/mesh-fusion).
+* We apply marchinge cubes algorithm and conduct mesh simplication, used in this paper [Occupancy Networks - Learning 3D Reconstruction in Function Space](https://github.com/autonomousvision/occupancy_networks/tree/master/external/mesh-fusion).
 Please also cite it if you use the code.
 * We decimate the number of trianlges in base mesh to 10000.
 (The number is different from the setting in our paper.)